Serrano Sport Club

 Serrano Sport Club, commonly known as Serrano, is a Brazilian football club from Vitória da Conquista, Bahia state.
 They competed in the Série B once.

 History

 The club was founded on December 22, 1979.
-They won the Campeonato Baiano Second Level in 1992 and finishing as runners-up in the competition in 2010, gaining promotion to the 2011 Campeonato Baiano.
+They won the Campeonato Baiano Second Level in 1992 and finishing as runners-up in the competition in 2010, gaining promotion to the Campeonato Baiano 2011.
 They competed in the Série B in 1987.